 In the fall of 2013, Gernon teamed up with Tampa Bay Ray outfielder David DeJesus to help find a cure for ALS, commonly known as Lou Gherig’s disease.
 Gernon and his wife Annie are working together to raise awareness and funds to alleviate the many challenges these particular families face on a daily basis.
 At the 2014 Leadoff Dinner, the Gernons launched the “Strike Out ALS” campaign in conjunction with the David DeJesus Family Foundation.
 Gernon and his family are close friends with Brian Schnurstein and his family and Brian was diagnosed with ALS in 2011.
 Brian has a wife Lindsay and young daughter Kylie.
 Brian just so happened to go to high school with David DeJesus’ wife Kim and they have remained friends since graduation.
 Kim and David are both very passionate about their foundation and Coach Gernon and Annie are excited to be able to partner up with them to help in the fight for a cure for ALS.

 Hired in June of 2010, Gernon immediately launched his plan to elevate Bronco baseball by intensifying recruiting efforts, clearly defining the culture of expectation on and off the field, as well as continuing fundraising to improve historical Hyames Field.
 Having been hired late in the summer, Gernon was only able to add Theo Piccirilli to the team he had inherited.
 Piccirilli’s .323 batting average in 2013 was third best.
-Gernon’s first recruiting class landed in the fall of 2012 that included junior shortstop sensation Andrew Sohn.
-He is the preseason pick for player of the year in MAC for the 2014 season by Baseball America and a First Team All-MAC preseason selection by College Sports Madness.
-Sohn is listed as one of the top draft selections from the MAC.
+Gernon’s first recruiting class landed in the fall of 2012 that included junior shortstop sensation Andrew Sohn, who was the preseason pick for 2014 MAC player of the year by Baseball America.
 Gernon’s second recruiting class included catcher Brett Sunde who was selected ESPN Gatorade Player of the Year in the state of Michigan in 2012.
 Sunde was also a 35th round selection in 2012 by the Oakland A’s.
 Four recruits from the 2012 class were ranked in the top 10 in Michigan by Prep Baseball Report that included Brett Sunde (4th), Hunter Prince (8th), Brandon Cable (9th) and Kurt Hoekstra (10th).
 Consequently, all four led their high school teams to a state championship and Sunde led Bishop Foley to its first ever state title.
 The 2012 class also included RHP Pat Haynes who was rated the 18th best player in the state of Illinois by Prep Baseball Report and RHP Gabe Berman.
 Berman picked up five seasons during his freshman season and in his first summer ball season picked up 10 saves for the Battle Creek Bombers in the Northwoods league.

 Gernon’s second full recruiting class arrived to campus in the fall of 2013 ranked as the 58th best recruiting class, and second best in the MAC, by Collegiate Baseball.
 The class includes first team junior college First Team All-American right-handed pitcher Chad Mayle.
 After his sophomore season at Kellogg Community College, Mayle was selected player of the year in the MCCAA, a conference comprised of 19 teams.
 Mayle was a junior college First Team All-American as well.
 Daniel Ayers was also in the 2013 recruiting class with Mayle but signed with the Baltimore Orioles.
 Ayers was rated top 175 prospects in the nation by Baseball America and a top ten round projection.
 Ayers ended up being drafted in the 25th round and signed with the Orioles for $200,000 and his education.
 The big lefty whose fastball topped out at 94 coupled with a devastating breaking ball, led the state of Indiana in strikeouts as a junior in 2011 and was the second highest ranked player in the state of Indiana in his senior campaign by Prep Baseball Report only behind Trey Ball who was a first round draft selection.
 In his career, Gernon has tutored over 20 players that have gone on to sign professional contracts, none of which were drafted in high school, which speaks to the development that takes place in his program.